Originally published in July 2019. Last updated on May 7, 2025.

 - Keep it simple.
 Charge a standard rate for all windows, and give your clients 1-2 options, max.
 You can always change your pricing as you grow, become more skilled, and build your reputation.

 - Start small.
 Before you hire a whole production team, start by working in the field yourself.
-This will help you determine your capacity, overhead, labor costs, and the optimal pricing structure for your specific business.
+This will help you determine your capacity, overhead, labor costs, and the optimal pricing structure.

-- Provide professional estimates: Writing your bid in chicken scratch on a piece of paper or the back of a card can make you look unprofessional in clients eyes.
-Download a free quote template or use window cleaning software to give every single one of your prospects a professional, memorable estimate that will set you apart from your competitors.
+- Provide professional estimates: Writing your bid in chicken scratch on a piece of paper or the back of a card can make you look unprofessional.
+Download a free quote template or use window cleaning software to give every prospect a professional, memorable estimate that will set you apart from your competitors.

 - Get window cleaning insurance.
 Don’t clean a single window until you have window cleaning insurance.
 Even a small accident can put your business dreams to an end.